top of page

 The version of Open Curtain we feature here is a live cut, recorded on the album launch night at The Regal in Tenbury Wells in April, with Boomsma on acoustic guitar, Will Looms on impressively atmospheric electric guitar, Bart Debney-Davies on bass and Ally McDougal on drums.

 Boomsma will not mind the parallels with Nick Drake and the avant garde, jazz-inflected troubadours of the Sixties and Seventies.
-There are strains of psychedelia on this track too as the Yorkshireman slides gracefully in and out of falsetto.
+There are strains of psychedelia on this track too as the North Yorkshireman slides gracefully in and out of falsetto.

 The physical copies of the album are notable for fragments of George’s childhood family recordings linking the tracks, enhancing the sense of nostalgia and reflecting the deeply personal nature of this eight-song collection.